-HOW TO USE: This is a potent medication.
-The dose and how often you take this drug is based on your medical condition and response to therapy.
-There are many different dosing schedules for this medicine (especially for cancer treatment).
+HOW TO USE: Read the Patient Information Leaflet if available from your pharmacist before you start taking methotrexate and each time you get a refill.
+If you have any questions, ask your doctor or pharmacist.Methotrexate is a strong medication.
+The dosage and how often you take this medication are based on your medical condition and response to treatment.
+There are many different dosing schedules for this medication (especially for cancer treatment).
 Therefore, it is very important that you follow your doctor's instructions carefully.
-Take it by mouth exactly as directed.For managing psoriasis or rheumatoid arthritis, take this medication exactly as directed, usually once a week.
-It may take up to several months of continued use before the full benefit of this drug takes effect.Do not increase your dose or take this medication more often without your doctor's approval.
-Your condition will not improve any faster and the risk of serious side effects may be increased.Unless your doctor instructs you otherwise, drink plenty of fluids while taking this medication.
-This helps your kidneys to remove the drug from your body and minimize some of the side effects.
+Take this medication by mouth as directed by your doctor.For the treatment of psoriasis or rheumatoid arthritis, take this medication by mouth as directed by your doctor, usually once a week.
+It may take up to several months before you get the full benefit of this drug.Do not increase your dose or use this drug more often or for longer than prescribed.
+Your condition will not improve any faster, and your risk of side effects will increase.Since this drug can be absorbed through the skin and lungs and may harm an unborn baby, women who are pregnant or who may become pregnant should not handle this medication or breathe the dust from the tablets.Drink plenty of fluids while taking this medication unless your doctor tells you otherwise.
+Doing so helps your kidneys to remove the drug from your body and avoid some of the side effects.

 Report Problems to the Food and Drug Administration

 You are encouraged to report negative side effects of prescription drugs to the FDA.
 Visit the FDA MedWatch website or call 1-800-FDA-1088.